Pampushky are a traditional Ukrainian garlic bread rolls. So soft and fluffy, topped with garlic oil, and chopped parsley they are fantastic

 What is pampushky?

-Pampushky (it’s the plural form of the word pampushka) are traditional Ukrainian savory buns made from yeast dough and generously brushed with a layer of sunflower oil, minced (or crushed) garlic, salt, and chopped fresh dill or parsley.
+Pampushky, the plural form of the word pampushka, are traditional Ukrainian dinner rolls made from delicious yeast dough.
+They are generously brushed with a flavorful mixture of sunflower oil, minced or crushed garlic, salt, and chopped fresh dill or parsley.

 Useful tips

-Yeast dough for these Ukrainian garlic bread rolls is very easy to make.
-It’s only important to knead it well.
-You can knead the dough by hand, or use a stand mixer with a dough hook.
-Then allow the dough to double in size.
-After that, divide it into round balls and be sure to let them rise again.
-The process may seem long and complicated, but it’s not.
-Follow just a few simple tips and you will get the perfect Ukrainian garlic bread rolls:
+The yeast dough for these Ukrainian garlic bread rolls is actually quite simple to make – all you need to do is knead it well.
+You can either do this by hand, or use a stand mixer with a dough hook.
+Once the dough has doubled in size, divide it into round balls and allow them to rise again.
+It may seem like a long and complicated process, but trust me, it’s really not.

 - Don’t add hot or too cold water to the yeast.
 Hot water can kill the yeast, while cold water will prevent it from activating.
 Therefore, the water should be lukewarm.

 - Plain regular white flour is best for this recipe.
-Whole wheat flour won’t work as it will negatively affect the flavor and texture of the dough.
+Avoid using whole wheat flour as it can negatively impact the flavor and texture of the dough.

-- You might need a little more or less flour than indicated in the recipe.
-It all depends on its quality.
-Add the flour gradually, not all at once.
-If the dough is too sticky, add a few more spoons.
+- You may need more or less flour than specified in the recipe, depending on its quality.
+Gradually add the flour and adjust as needed; if the dough is too sticky, add a few additional spoonfuls.

 Ingredients

-You will need just a handful of simple ingredients to make this traditional Ukrainian recipe.
-Let’s look at what goes into it.
+You will only need a handful of simple ingredients to make this traditional Ukrainian recipe.
+Let’s take a look at what goes into it.

 For the dough: